 The Irig board will latch the current time and signal to the MVME by means of a VME interrupt.
 The wifTimestampIsr interrupt routine reads data from the Irig board and signals to the wifTimestampMGAOS task trough a semaphore that a new frame has arrived.
 The wifTimestampMGAOS task will send the WIF_MGAOSREALTIMEPACKET to the MGAOS at each frame.
-This real time packet is described in Table 45.
+This real time packet is described in Table 49.

-field type Description

-timestamp uint64 is the WFS frame timestamp

-avgDemTelemetryActStart 1 bit this flag signalize to MGAOS to start on Demand average

-telemetry accumulation

-NGV DEAL TIME C WFC Doc. : NGWFC_RTC_ASB_001.doc ENGINEERING As Built Da ata Package Page : 122 of 158 chopUnFreeze 1 bit this flag signalize to M GAOS to leave the DTT control loop transition phase ause the system is on chopping avgDemTelemetryActStop 1 bit this flag signalize to Mo telemetry accumulation GAOS to stop on Demand average avgContTelemetryAct 1 bit this flag signalize to Mo average telemetry accur receives this flag it will temporary location and accumulation.
-The MV location GAOS to start a new continuous umulation; when the MGAOS copy the current accumulation to a d start immediately with the new ME will read from the temporary saveDFB 1 bit this flag indicates to the current frame must be e MGAOS that CCD data of the stored to the TRS dataReady 1 bit this flag notifies to the packet is available.
-The used.
-MGAOS that a new real time e MGAOS will clear this flag once counter 8 bit this counter is used to synchronize with MGAOS
+field type Description timestamp uint64 is the WFS frame timestamp avgDemTelemetryActStart 1 bit this flag signalize to MGAOS to start on Demand average telemetry accumulation chopUnFreeze 1 bit this flag signalize to MGAOS to leave the DTT control loop in the freeze state because the system is on chopping transition phase avgDemTelemetryActStop 1 bit this flag signalize to MGAOS to stop on Demand average telemetry accumulation avgContTelemetryAct 1 bit this flag signalize to MGAOS to start a new continuous average telemetry accumulation; when the MGAOS receives this flag it will copy the current accumulation to a temporary location and start immediately with the new accumulation.
+The MVME will read from the temporary location saveDFB 1 bit this flag indicates to the MGAOS that CCD data of the current frame must be stored to the TRS dataReady 1 bit this flag notifies to the MGAOS that a new real time packet is available.
+The MGAOS will clear this flag once used. counter 8 bit this counter is used to synchronize with MGAOS

-Table 45 - WIF_MGAOSREALTIMEPACKET
+Table 49 - WIF_MGAOSREALTIMEPACKET